Golcar railway station

 Golcar railway station is a former railway station serving Golcar in West Yorkshire, England that was located between the existing Huddersfield and Slaithwaite stations.
-Along with several other stations on this stretch of line, it was closed to passengers on 6 October 1968 - a result of the Beeching Axe.
-No trace of the station remains, though there have been calls to rebuild the station here to serve the village and also neighbouring Milnsbridge.
+Along with several other stations on this stretch of line, it was closed to passengers on 7 October 1968 – a result of the Beeching Axe.
+No trace of the station remains, though there have been calls to rebuild the station to serve the village and also neighbouring Milnsbridge.